Process Manufacturing R&D Leaders' Summit 2019

 Syngene International Ltd.

 Dr. Narender Rao Somisetti

 Senior General Manager and Head Technology Transfer Formulations

-Vice President - R&D
+Vice President - QA and R&D

 Bikanerwala Foods Pvt.
 Ltd.

 Lead Scientist – Innovation Centre